abdo754/AbdulBookStore-part2/AbdulBookStore/README.txt

 i have add the home folder to view and put in viewimport,viewstart there is probelm is said there was  a mistake in viewstart mispelled the view should havve benn views i add viewimports and viewstart in the admin view folder and also removed the homecontoler from controller

+11/20/2023
+i removed some code in asppsettings